-Building a Myrtle Beach sunroom is a great way to add living space to your home.
+Building a sunroom is a great way to add living space to your home.
 Custom sunrooms bring in the outdoors while still protecting your family from pests and different weather elements.
-When partnering with a Myrtle Beach sunroom company, you’ll have different options from which to choose to make the space your own.
+When partnering with a sunroom company, you’ll have different options from which to choose to make the space your own.

 When you want a small or large sunroom for your home, you’ll have to decide what type of home addition you want.
 Choose from a Four Seasons Sunroom that’s completely closed and connected to heating and cooling or opt for a Three Seasons Sunroom that gives you the flexibility to exchange glass for screens when the weather is comfortable.

-There are benefits to both types of Myrtle Beach sunrooms.
+There are benefits to both types of sunrooms.
 Consider the features below to help you decide between a Four or Three Seasons Sunroom.

 Benefits of Three Seasons Sunroom

-Because your Myrtle Beach sunroom builder will complete a thorough in-home design consultation, there’s a high level of cost management during construction.
+Because your sunroom builder will complete a thorough in-home design consultation, there’s a high level of cost management during construction.
 The detailed plans also ensure there’s a low chance of construction delays.

 Which Is Better?